Knights of Guinevere: Reception

+Viewership

+The trailer for the series received over a million views within 24 hours of its release.
+In the two days following the release of the pilot episode, it received 8 million views.
+In the next three days, it had garnered over 10 million views.
+In the next three weeks, the pilot received an additional 4 million views, and, by February 2026, it had attained over 17 million views.

+Critical response

-The pilot was met with critical acclaim.
+The pilot of Knights of Guinevere was met with critical acclaim.
 Jon Schwarz, Chief Editor of Bubbleblabber, called it a "psychologically thrilling adventure," delivering a narrative which is gripping and spans genres, blending "a distinctive art style and emotionally resonant storytelling".
 Lyra Hale of Fangirlish wrote that Knights of Guinevere was "the most refreshing, unique, and engaging animated series" she had watched since The Owl House.
 Hale further praised the pilot's visuals, describing it as having "magic in every single frame" and "a distinct dark fantasy kind of styling ... that can be seen in everything".
 Dan Short of Animated Views said that while only a pilot episode has been produced, he expected more episodes would shed light on linking mysteries, and praised the pilot as "off to a captivating first start".

 Jade King of TheGamer wrote that "everything about this show is dripping with atmosphere, drama, and heart", giving particular praise to the "many distinct thematic ideas" present in the pilot, "from deep critiques of capitalism to the harsh roles that women play in a futuristic dystopian society".
 In a related posting, King suggested that people should be celebrating an "incredibly diverse" cast.
 E.B.
 Hutchins of Comics Beat similarly highlighted the pilot's theming, describing it as "a narrative about the nature of consumerism and art, the dangers of having dreams, and difficulties of chasing them when you don't have the proper credentials", along with praising the colouring and compositing—though was somewhat critical of the animation and shot composition, which she described as "choppy".
 Hutchins additionally praised the elements of queerness present within the pilot, noting Frankie as a butch woman, and commenting on how the relationship between Andi and Frankie reminded her of queerplatonic relationships.
 In another review, Hutchins said that the pilot's world is "fascinating" with cool backgrounds, solid storytelling, with Andi reminding her of her "time in elite academia" and called Frankie "simultaneously adorable, funny and hot.